ducksmanager/DucksManager-old/README.md

 ## DucksManager

+This repository corresponds to the old DucksManager website that was online until 2020.
+Since December 2020 [DucksManager-next](https://github.com/bperel/DucksManager-next) is the repository containing the current website.

 [Official website](https://www.ducksmanager.net)

 DucksManager is a free and open-source website enabling comic book collectors to manage their Disney collection.